lossanna/AVCA_ElkLD/README.md

 There are two main datasets, referred to in script names by `_veg-2012-2021` and `_2021`.
 - `_veg-2012-2021` is the temporal vegetation cover and density data.
 - `_2021` is the data collected in 2021, used for SEM, and includes:
-  - 2021 vegetation cover and density (same data from temporal dataset).
+  - 2021 vegetation cover and density (same data from temporal dataset)
-  - soil chemical analysis (total nitrogen, total carbon, organic matter).
+  - soil chemical analysis (total nitrogen, total carbon, organic matter)
   - soil microbial analysis (16S and ITS amplicon sequencing).

 # Workflow for current analysis